PhotoboothProject/photobooth/README.md

 Photobooth was initially developped by Andre Rinas, you can find his source [here](https://github.com/andreknieriem/photobooth).

+This is my personal Photobooth fork with some extras on top (more information can be found below).

+**Please note:**

+Safari Browser on iOS 9 in not compatible with es6, which means Photobooth won't work.
+Supported browser can be found inside the [Wiki](https://github.com/andi34/photobooth/wiki#browser-support).
+If you like to use an old iPad anyway, please take a look [here (andi34/photobooth#47)](https://github.com/andi34/photobooth/issues/47).
+If I find enough time I'll post some updates from time to time

 ## :heart_eyes: Features

 - Works on Windows and Linux.